uplg/cat-api/README.md

 - **Device Status**: Real-time status monitoring for all connected devices
 - **Connection Management**: Connect/disconnect all devices or individual devices
-- **Device Types**: Support for feeders and litter boxes with type-specific endpoints
+- **Device Types**: Support for feeders, fountains and litter boxes with type-specific endpoints

 ### 🍽️ Smart Feeder Control